eficode-academy/git-katas/detached-head/README.md

 # Detached head state

-When a user ends up in a "detached head" state, this is a scary situation, but as we know, git is not scary.
+When a user ends up in a "detached head" state, this is a scary situation, but as we know, Git is not scary.

 ## Setup: